Generalized splines on arbitrary graphs

-\begin{example} Consider the generalized spline on the bold $P_4$ in Figure \ref{fig:P_4}.
+\begin{example} Consider the generalized spline on the bold $P_4$ in Figure \ref{fig:P_4} with edges labeled as in in Figure \ref{fig:K4 spline}.
 Removing a leaf and its incident edge from $P_4$ gives the subgraph $P_3$ in Figure \ref{fig:P_3}.
 The generalized spline for $P_4$ still satisfies the GKM condition at every vertex on the subgraph.
 Thus $\spl{p}{}|_{P_3}$ is a generalized spline for $P_3$.

 \end{example}

 The next proposition shows that the special case when one of the edges is associated to the unit ideal $\alpha(e) = R$ is equivalent to a kind of restriction as in Proposition \ref{proposition: subgraphs}.
 In this case, the edge $e$ can be erased without affecting the ring of generalized splines.